Pact Family Camp

 To learn more check out:

-Adult adoptees: Adopted adults of color are an essential part of Pact Family Camp, including the renowned adoption professionals, researchers, and authors who speak to and work with both children and parents, as well as many of the counselors in the children's program.
+Adult adoptees: Pact welcomes 30-50 adult adoptees of color each year to our Adopted and Fostered Adult “Camp within a Camp.”
+We welcome adoptee voices and support them as part of our mission.
+At Camp we offer daily programming specific to adopted and fostered adults of color in addition to the programming available to all adult campers.
+Many adult adoptees and foster alum tell us that Pact’s Camp within a Camp is the first time they have had the opportunity to be around so many other adults who share their experience.
+Adopted adults of color are an essential part of Camp, including the renowned adoption professionals, researchers, and authors who speak to and work with both children and parents, as well as many of the counselors in the children's program.
 These adults play a crucial mentoring role for Pact campers of all ages.
 At Pact Family Camp, kids who feel different on a daily basis get a chance to be surrounded and validated by people who understand where they are coming from.
-Pact Family Camp is also a place where adopted adults enjoy connecting with and supporting each other.

-Most parents have a lot of questions before they sign up for Pact Family Camp.
+Most participants have a lot of questions before they sign up for Pact Family Camp.
 “Is it worth the money?
 Is this how we want to spend our vacation?
 Will my kids enjoy it?
 Will I?”
 Families who attend once have a return rate of eighty percent.
 The biggest reason is that children tell their parents that Pact Family Camp is like home for them, a place where they feel safe and strong, able to explore the issues that they are often afraid to talk about at home or with their friends.